Bring Your Own Model

 Congratulations

-You've just imported a model from Kaggle, optimized it for Torq NPU, and ran it on Synaptics Astra SL2619!
+You've just imported a model from Hugging Face, optimized it for Torq NPU, and ran it on the Synaptics Astra SL2610-Series!

-Check out the quick guide on image classification to learn how to run it.
+Check out the quick guide on image classification to learn more about how to run it.

 Additional Information